verbb/formie/docs/developers/submission-content.md

 ```
 :::

 Use **reference** when you need the singular, string-like field value.
 Use **reference block** when you need the richer block value used by notification field rendering.
-Deprecated aliases such as `getFieldValueForEmail()` and `ValueContext::email()` still work while you upgrade, but new code should prefer the reference / reference-block names.

 If you need full control, `getFieldValue()` also accepts an explicit context object, but the convenience methods above are usually clearer.